KauzClay/docs-tap/scst-store/amr/configuration.hbs.md

 - `amr.observer.log_level`
   - Default: `INFO`
   - Sets the log level.
-Can be set to `DEBUG` so more information is acquired through the logs.
+Set to `DEBUG` for more information to be acquired through the logs.

 ## <a id='amr-graphql'></a> AMR GraphQL